 Introduction to Pipeline SMS: Show Notes, Links, and Insider Terms

-- Stuart Saulters is a midstream policy advisor for API, focusing on pipeline safety.
+- Stuart Saulters is the Director of Government Affairs for American Public Gas Association (APGA).
+At the time of this episode, Stuart was a midstream policy advisor for API, focusing on pipeline safety.
 Find and connect with Stuart on LinkedIn.

 - API (American Petroleum Institute) is a national trade association that represents the interests of the oil & gas industry.
 API promotes safety across the industry and influences public policy in support of a strong, viable U.S. oil and natural gas industry.

 - API 1173 established the framework for operators to implement Pipeline Safety Management Systems (SMS).
 A significant part of this recommended practice is a training and competency aspect.

 - The San Bruno or PG&E Incident in September 2010 refers to a ruptured pipeline operated by the Pacific Gas & Electric Company.
 The rupture created a crater near San Bruno, California, caused an explosion after natural gas was released and ignited, and resulted in fires causing loss to life and property.
 [Read the full NTSB Accident Report.]